 Northshore Milk Distribution Wanzer Truck after the blizzard of 1967.

 Photo by Charles Chernawsky

-Wanzer was sold to Borden's Milk in the 1970s.
-In April of 1999, Hawthorn Mellody Inc. tried to Trademark "Wanzer Dairy," but they failed to complete the request.
+Wanzer was sold to the Borden Dairy Company in the 1970s.
+In April 1999, Hawthorn Mellody Inc. tried to Trademark "Wanzer Dairy" but failed to complete the request.

 |Wanzer Dairy Toy 1953 Ford Milk Truck.|